Workshops, Classes and Symposia

 - NWFSC 2013: Creating and sharing R packages with RStudio.
 [ONLINE]

 - UW 2013: SAFS 507 Applied Time Series Analysis for Fisheries and Environmental Sciences, with Eric Ward and Mark Scheuerell.
 Course website includes recordings of the lectures, lecture ppts, and computer code used in the computer labs.[ONLINE]

-- R short course developed by Eric Ward and taught by various NWFSC R programmers.
+- NWFSC 2012: R short course developed by Eric Ward and taught by various NWFSC R programmers.
 [ONLINE]

 - ESA 2012: "Analysis of Time-Series Data using State-Space and Hierarchical Modeling" with Eric Ward and Mark Scheuerell [ONLINE]